mojotech/helios2/README.md

 # README

 The tech stack for this project consists of:
-- Rails 5.2 Back end
-- or Phoenix 1.6 Back end
+- Phoenix 1.6 Back end
 - esbuild
 - graphQL
 - React Front end